couchbasecloud/terraform-provider-couchbasecapella/docs/resources/vpc_cluster.md

 `couchbasecapella_vpc_cluster` allows you to create and delete VPC clusters in Couchbase Capella.
 The resource requires your Project ID.

-~> **WARNING:** Changing the name/servers of an existing VPC Cluster in your Terraform configuration will result in the deletion and recreation of the Cluster with the new name/servers in Capella.
+~> **WARNING:** Changing any field for an existing VPC Cluster in your Terraform configuration will result in the deletion and recreation of the Cluster with the new name/servers in Capella.
 Before applying your changes, Terraform will inform you that it will destroy and recreate the resources.
 Make sure to review these changes before typing `yes` to apply them.

 ~> **VERY IMPORTANT:** **THIS MEANS YOU WILL LOSE ANY DATA IN THE EXISTING CLUSTER**